 Kara is not a big pumpkin or winter squash fan, and she was pretty sure she wasn’t going to like this much.
 But we absolutely loved, loved, loved it, and so did Kara’s husband Tim who scored some of the leftovers.
 And the next day when I ate the small dish of leftovers that I’d kept for myself, I only wished I had kept a bit more!
 Oh yes, it was indeed delicious, and although this is definitely not a low-carb dessert, it’s lower in sugar than you might imagine.
 (My healthier version was inspired years ago by Pumpkin and Apple Crumble at Nami Nami, which I’m sure is also delicious if you don’t care if it’s low-sugar and gluten-free.)

 I’ll get to why I think this is a pretty healthy dessert option even though it’s not strictly low in carbs, but first let’s talk about the word pumpkin in the title.
 Did you know that many different types of winter squash are called Pumpkin in some parts of the world?
 And I actually used cubes of butternut squash for this, but if you find sweet sugar pumpkin in your store you can definitely use that.
 Butternut squash and apples both have a low glycemic index, and they also have fiber.
 I used oatmeal (also low-glycemic) combined with almond flour for the crumble topping.
-And I sweetened this mostly with Stevia-in-the-Raw Granulated Sweetener, with just a tiny bit of brown sugar added for best flavor; you can use all Stevia or your favorite sweetener if you prefer.
+And I sweetened this with Golden Monkfruit Sweetener (affiliate link).
 And this healthier dessert can even be vegan and dairy-free if you switch out the butter for coconut oil.